sio-doh/30-Days-Of-React/02_Day_Introduction_to_React/02_introduction_to_react.md

 )
 ```

-The id used in the input element is not for styling purpose instead to refer the label to the input field.
+The id used in the input element is not for styling purpose, instead to refer the label to the input field.

 If class is used instead of className or for instead of htmlFor you will see such kind of warning.

 ![Class Name warning](../images/className_warning.png)

-Now, you know how to use the inline style and how to use className and let us style all the JSX elements.
+Now, you know how to use the inline style and how to use className.
+Let us style all the JSX elements.

 ```html
 <!DOCTYPE html>